FairyFali/SLMs-Survey/README.md

 :book: Read the full paper here: [Paper Link](https://arxiv.org/abs/2411.03350)

 ## News
+* **2025/08/24**: Our survey paper has been accepted for publication in the ACM TIST.
 * **2025/08/02**: Organized a SLM Tutorial [[Link](https://fairyfali.github.io/kdd2025-tutorial/)]
 * **2025/05/06**: Our tutorial on SLMs has been accepted at KDD 2025 [[Website]](https://fairyfali.github.io/kdd2025-tutorial/).
 * **2025/04/27**: Gave a talk at the [WWW Workshop on LLMs for E-Commerce](https://llm4ecommerce.github.io/).